...

 Galapagos Islands Trips: Get informed

-The Galapagos Islands are a lifetime experience; all you need to do to “prepare” for them is brace yourself for the amazing.
-With highly unusual wildlife and otherworldly landscapes that aren’t found anywhere else on Earth, the Galapagos dazzles with its vistas.
-Sunsets will cast a golden spotlight over the surrounding beaches and scenery, all as a delectable gourmet dinner is prepared by our world-class chef.
-On top of all this, you’ll also get a luxurious and remarkably experience, where every detail has been thought of before you even consider it.
-Naturalist guides will provide the perfect touch of an insightful narrative to complement your expedition activities throughout the archipelago as you snap hundreds of beautiful pictures.
-There are often so many different things to see throughout our comprehensive Galapagos itineraries that it is essential to receive the proper advice from a destination expert!
+On top of all this, you’ll also be treated to a luxurious experience, where every detail has been thought of before you even consider it.
+Naturalist Guides will provide the perfect touch of an insightful narrative to complement your expedition activities throughout the archipelago as you snap hundreds of beautiful pictures.
+There are often so many different things to see throughout our comprehensive Galapagos itineraries that it is essential to receive the proper advice from a Destination Expert!

 You’ve dreamt of it for a lifetime.

-The Galapagos Islands are a place where history has been made.
-For centuries, home to pirates and whalers but primarily to highly unusual fauna, the inspiration for Darwin’s theory as presented in On the Origin of Species.
-And one of the few places on Earth where the wildlife shows no fear of humans, meaning you can observe it from just a few meters away.
-You´ll want to see and do everything!
-But with so many options available in this magical, exhilarating, iconic destination, you know there will be some trade-offs when choosing your Galapagos Tours.
+It’s also one of the few places on Earth where the wildlife shows no fear of humans, meaning you can observe it from just a few meters away.
+You’ll want to see and do everything!
+But with so many options available in this magical, exhilarating, and iconic destination, be aware that there are some trade-offs when it comes to choosing from all the Galapagos Tours out there.

 Tips You Should Consider Before Your Galapagos Tour